Notice to Authorities

 TO: POSTMASTER AND LAW ENFORCEMENT

-What is contained in this package might look like marijuana or a marijuana product, it is NOT.
-The contents of this package are legal industrial hemp flower/product.
+What is contained in our packages may look like marijuana or a marijuana product, it is NOT.
+The contents of these packages are legal industrial hemp flower/product.
 The 2014/2018 US Farm Bill amended Sec.
 297A of the Agricultural Marketing Act of 1946 which re-defined hemp and it's legal status.
-This bill also amended Sections 102(16) and 202(c) of the Controlled Substances Act to establish Hemp as a separate crop from Marihuana and to establish that limited THC found in Hemp is exempted from the Controlled Substances Act.
+This bill also amended Sections 102(16) and 202(c) of the Controlled Substances Act to establish Hemp as a separate crop from Marijuana and to establish that limited THC found in Hemp is exempted from the Controlled Substances Act.

 On February 7, 2014, President Obama signed the Farm Bill of 2013 into law.
 Section 7606 of the Act, Legitimacy of Industrial Hemp Research, defines industrial hemp as distinct from marijuana and authorizes institutions of higher education or state department’s of agriculture in states that legalized hemp cultivation to regulate and conduct research and pilot programs.